-Personal independence payments were introduced by the Welfare Reform Act 2012 and the Social Security (Personal Independence Payment)Regulations2013 to replace the disability living allowance.
+Personal independence payments were introduced by the Welfare Reform Act 2012 and the Social Security (Personal Independence Payment) Regulations 2013 to replace the disability living allowance.
 DLA was done away with, because the then Tory government felt that the poor were finding it too easy to claim, and not least because doctors, with an eye on the health and wellbeing of the chronically sick, understood that alleviating poverty might prove helpful.
-Instead of doctors making the decision as to who gets the benefit, a PIP assessor (usually some other health professional, such as a nurse) makes the decision, using a pre-set algorithm and very little discretion.
+Instead of doctors making the decision as to who gets the benefit, a PIP assessor (usually some other health professional, such as a nurse) makes the decision, using a pre-set algorithm and very little

 One of the consequences of the transition from DLA to PIP was a rise in drug-related mortality, which has increased substantially since 2012.
-A study published in Social Science and Medicine showed that "each £100 per capita budget reduction credit or other means-tested benefits.
+A study published in Social Science and Medicine showed that "each £100 per capita budget reduction was associated with an increase in drug-related death rates of 3.30 per 100,000 population".6

+The then work and pensions secretary, Iain Duncan Smith, famously had his expenses credit card suspended because of the amount he had racked up at taxpayers' expense, while advocating cutting benefits to the poorest in society.
+At the time, another MP who had her expenses credit card frozen was his then shadow counterpart - one Rachel Reeves, the now increasingly unpopular chancellor of the exchequer.7 shambolic turnaround suggests they had learned nothing from attempts to cut pensioners' winter fuel allowance, which was introduced as a universal benefit by Labour chancellor Gordon Brown in 1997.
+In July 2024 Reeves announced that it would only be given to those in receipt of pension credit or other means-tested benefits.
 The aim was to save £1.4 billion, reducing the cost of the scheme to £0.5 billion.
 However, after the climbdown the savings dropped to £450 million.
 A further consequence was that more pensioners claimed pension credit and a further 100,000 were awarded.
-Given that each annual pension credit claim costs around $\hat{\mathbf{t}}3,900$ a year, the total cost of these new claims could be around £234 million.
+Given that each annual pension credit claim costs around £3,900 a year, the total cost of these new claims could be around £234 million.
 That additional cost would offset around half of the £450 million savings claimed by the government for its latest changes to winter fuel eligibility.
 In practice, pensioners with an income of over £35,000 now have the benefit clawed back by HM Revenue and Customs.8 Rachel Reeves has made a point of saying that she would live or die by balancing the books.9 I wonder which it will be?
 No wonder the poor woman is shedding tears.